-You’ve decided to hire a groomer to help your dog look his best but how do you go about finding the best person for the job?
-You want to hire someone that makes your dog smell fresh and clean but at the same time you need to know it’s someone that you can trust.
+You’ve chosen to employ a groomer to help your dog look their finest, but how do you approach locating the ideal person for the task?
+You want to employ someone that makes your dog smell fresh and clean, but simultaneously you need to confirm it’s someone that you can rely on.

-According to angieslist.com the best way to locate a dog groomer is to ask family, friends and other professionals for a referral.
-You may even want to ask your veterinarian who he or she might recommend but in case you don’t have resources at hand there are a few things to keep in mind when searching for the perfect dog groomer.
+You may even want to inquire with your veterinarian who they might suggest, but in case you don’t have resources available, there are a few considerations to remember when looking for the perfect dog groomer.

 Questions to ask

-One of the very first questions to ask a potential groomer is “What do you charge?”
-The second question to ask should be “When are you available?”
-While these are important questions to ask, there are other things to take into consideration when searching for the perfect pet salon for your dog.
+One of the initial questions to pose to a potential groomer is “What do you charge?”
+The second question to pose should be “When are you available?”
+While these are significant questions to pose, there are other factors to consider when looking for the perfect pet salon for your dog.

 How long have you been grooming dogs?